Legal Notice

 • Load and edit one of the Examples.

 This app does not have account.
-If you don't want to lose what you've done please save the geometry one your computer by downloading it.
+If you don't want to lose what you've done please save the geometry of the instrument on your computer by downloading it.

-Please, also check the validity of the indicated geometry by plotting the instrument: Plot Instrument
+Please, also check the validity of the indicated geometry by plotting the instrument with the button: Display the Instrument

 Once the geometry defined and validated, you can compute the acoustic response of the instrument: Compute

-Here we compute the input impedance which determined at which frequency the instrument vibrates easily (resonance).
+Here we compute the input impedance which determines at which frequency the instrument vibrates easily (resonance).

 You can adjust few options (e.g.: temperature, the fingering) and start the computation.